Points 101: The Why, What, and How of Points

 It might seem a bit illogical to start with WHY points are so powerful if you don't know much about points themselves, but showing the aspirational side of points might help inspire you to dig further.

 What I ended up kickstarting was my journey into the points world.
-I opened my first two points card—the Barclays JetBlue (100k point sign up bonus) and the Chase Freedom Flex® (20k points + 5x on grocery sign up bonus at the time)—which helped fly me home for the holidays and other short hops.
+I opened my first two points card—the Chase Sapphire Preferred (50k point sign up bonus) and the Chase Freedom (20k points)—which helped fly me home for the holidays and other short hops.
 I then accumulated more points with the likes of:

 - The Business Platinum Card® from American Express (2021: 150k points welcome offer)